sekaha/AGBAES/README.md

 - **CUDA**: cudnn=7.6.5
 - **NumPy**: 1.23.1

+More specifics are listed in the .yaml file.

 ---
 For further details, consult the provided paper or feel free to contact us.